tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/00-introduction.md

 }
 ```

-The above snippet is an example of a controller controller.
+The above snippet is an example of a controller.
 It features [attribute-based routes](../1-essentials/02-controllers), mapping a request to a data object using the [mapper](../2-tempest-in-depth/01-mapper), [URL generation](../1-essentials/02-controllers#generating-uris) and [dependency injection](../1-essentials/01-container#autowired-dependencies).

 ```php
 use Tempest\Console\Console;